ember-sparks/ember-sparks/README.md

 }}
 ```

-Check out the official website's "Components" part to see a list of all the built-in Sparks.
+Check out the [official website](http://ember-sparks.com)'s "Components" menu to see a list of all the built-in Sparks.

 ## Theming

 Customizing components created with Ember Sparks is much simpler and more maintaineable than with most other UI libraries thanks to ember-css-modules.
-To learn more, check out the "Theming" section in the official docs!
+To learn more, check out the ["Theming" section](http://ember-sparks.com/docs#theming) in the official docs!

 ## Contribute

 With Ember Sparks own generator, you can easily create your own Spark components as addons.
-To learn more, check out the "Contribute" section in the official docs!
+To learn more, check out the ["Contribute" section](http://ember-sparks.com/docs#contribute) in the official docs!